Law Firms & OCI

 Chambers and Partners: Directories and reviews of firms based on client-focused criteria.
 The website also contains a link to the helpful Chambers Associate site.

-Martindale-Hubbell Law Directory: Database of over one million lawyers and law firms in 160 countries.
+Martindale-Hubbell Law Directory: Database of more than one million lawyers and law firms in 160 countries.

 On-Campus Interviewing (OCI)

-During Early Interview Week (EIW) in August 2013, almost 500 employers from 36 states, Washington, D.C., and five foreign countries conducted almost 5,000 interviews with our students.
-Approximately 380 of our 2L and 3L students participated in this program.
+During Early Interview Week (EIW) in August 2014, over 555 offices from 36 states, Washington, D.C., and five foreign countries conducted over 4,600 interviews with our students.
+Approximately 300 of our 2L and 3L students participated in this program.
 In addition to EIW, we offer a smaller on-campus program in the fall.
-Beyond on-campus interview opportunities, almost 1,100 other employers from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
-Nearly all of the American Lawyer Top 100 firms, the American Lawyer Global 100 firms, and the American Lawyer list of Best Places to Work firms visit the law school or request resumes of Michigan Law students.
+Beyond on-campus interview opportunities, over 2,100 other offices from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
+Nearly all of the American Lawyer Top 100 firms, the American Lawyer Global 100 firms, and the American Lawyer list of Best Places to Work firms visit the Law School or request resumes of Michigan Law students.

 Advice from Alums for EIW